 Global Conversion Optimization is very complicated.
 Here are a few examples of what to watch out for:

 You might think that a website that accepts major global credit cards would be enough in most cases.
-Not true.
+False.
 Some countries have very different payment options.
 One client of ours had great conversions but few sales in Brazil.
 We advised him to expand his payment options to include popular Brazilian methods—many Brazilians use local credit cards.
 The same advice is also apropos for China and many other countries.